kwaldenphd/json-xml-python/README.md

 }
 ```

-I. This example includes a dictionary called `books` that holds two other dictionaries.
+80. This example includes a dictionary called `books` that holds two other dictionaries.
 It uses the title as the key for each of the dictionaries for the works.
 The value of each of these keys is a dictionary containing “title”, “date”, and "author.”

-J. The following program will output the titles of items in this collection as well as associated dates.
+81. The following program will output the titles of items in this collection as well as associated dates.

 ```Python
 print("My Books: ")